 - 1. Ensure that you follow the Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
-Keep the plastic scribe ready.
+Follow the procedure listed in Before working inside your system.

 - 1. Disconnect the intrusion switch cable from the connector on the system board. - 2.
-Using the plastic scribe, slide the intrusion switch out of the intrusion switch slot.
+Remove the cable from the cable routing latch. - 3.
+Using a plastic scribe, slide the intrusion switch and remove it from under the intrusion switch slot.